 Getting started with keyword tracking takes about 10 minutes.
 Here's the process.

-Step 1: Create a Watcher.
-Set up a Watcher on the communities where your buyers talk, then add keyword tagging rules to it.
-The Watcher defines what Prowlo crawls; the keyword rules decide which posts get kept as records in your Dataset.
+Step 1: Add keywords, then create a Watcher.
+Start in Keyword Monitor — each keyword you add begins searching all of Reddit, with first finds landing minutes later.
+Then set up a Watcher on the communities where your buyers talk and add keyword tagging rules to it.
+Keyword Monitor covers the Reddit-wide sweep; the Watcher defines what Prowlo crawls in depth, with its rules deciding which posts get kept as records in your Dataset.

-Step 2: Start with 3 to 5 high-priority keyword rules.
+Step 2: Start with 3 to 5 high-priority keywords.
 Don't add 50 on day one.
 Start tight and expand based on results.
 A good starting set:

 - Your product name (brand keyword)